 Engaging and re-engaging your existing and potential customers through loyalty programs, exclusive offers, occasion-based campaigns, or gamification can boost your conversion and retention rates manifold.

-In addition, your business’s social pages are a great medium to stay in touch with your customers and add value to their lives in innovative ways.
+Besides, your business’ social pages are a great medium to stay in touch with your customers and add value to their lives in innovative ways.

 18. Measuring your performance

-It will be an understatement to say data is the most powerful asset of a business.
+It would be an understatement to say data is the most powerful asset of a business.
 More so for an online business.